JarukitMan/tush/README.md

     * ...
 * Structural
     * \+ -- Concatenates the two of the same kind of structure, with the exception of tuples where all entries are appended as-is. `((a b) + (c d) -> (a b (c d)))`
-    * \- -- Drops a specified number of elements from the back of the structure.
+    * \- -- Drops a specified number of elements from the back of the structure. `(a b c) - 2 -> (a) -> a`
-    * \* -- Duplicates the structure by a specified number of times.
+    * \* -- Duplicates the structure by a specified number of times. `[a1 a2 a3] * 3 -> [a1 a2 a3 a1 a2 a3 a1 a2 a3]`
     * / -- Divides the structure into a specified number of parts equally.
-(The 'Leftover' parts are put at the back.
-EX. `"Hello World"/3 -> ["Hel" "lo " "Wor" "ld"]`)
+Rounded up. `"Hello World"/4 -> ["Hel" "lo " "Wor" "ld"]`
-    * len -- Returns the length of the structure.
+    * len -- Returns the length of the structure. `len [1..10] -> 10`
     * . -- accesses the structure.
 Can be done with either a number or an array. `let arr = [[1 2 3] [4 5 6] [7 8 9]], echo arr.2.[1 2] #8 9`
-    * [a..b] -- creates a range of numbers or "enumerable" types (I don't know the proper word), incremented by its version of 1.
+    * [a..b] -- creates a range of numbers or "enumerable" types, incremented by its version of 1.
 * Flow
-    * if -- Executes the following {...} block depending on if the boolean statement returns true. `if **truth statement** {...}`
+    * if -- Executes the following tuple depending on if the boolean statement returns true. `if **truth statement** {...}`
     * for -- Works as either a C-like for loop that takes in three statements, or a Python-like for loop that takes in an iterator.\
         `for let i = 0, i < n, i = i + 1 {...}` or `for i in [0..n] {...}`
-    * while -- Executes the following {...} block while the boolean statement returns true. `while **truth statement** {...}`
+    * while -- Executes the following tuple while the boolean statement returns true. `while **truth statement** {...}`
-    * else -- If the global truth value the interpreter keeps for checking the above functions is false, execute the {...} block following it. `else {...}`
+    * else -- If the global truth value the interpreter keeps for checking the above functions is false, execute the tuple following it. `else {...}`
-    * return -- Returns the value immediately behind it from a function.
+    * return -- Returns the value immediately behind it from a function or a tuple.\
+                All possible branches must contain a return that returns the same type when used in a tuple or a function.
     * break -- Immediately terminates the loop being executed.
     * continue -- Immediately starts the next iteration of the loop being executed.
 * Definition
     * let -- Defines a variable.
-The type of the variable should be known at this time. `let [type] x = [], let type y, let z = thing`
+The type of the variable should be obvious for the interpreter to infer it.
+Otherwise, denote the type. `let [type] x = [], let type y, let z = thing`
     * fn -- Defines a function, composed on these tokens in any order: `fn **tokens** {...}`
         1. function\_name (may only be used once.)
         2. type varname
         3. (type1 var1 type2 var2)
+      ```
+      fn int a add int b { return a + b }
+      fn mpy (int a int b) {
+          let acc = 0
+          for i in [0..a] {
+              acc = acc + b
+          }
+          return acc
+      }
+      ```
+      A function has access to any in-scope variables declared before it.
+      Operators can also be shadowed, though an earlier definition will be matched if the input/output types don't match.
+      ```
+      fn add int a int b { return str(a + b) }
+      fn add int a int b { return a + b }
+      fn add int a int b int c { return a + b + c }
+      add 1 2
+      add 1 2 3
+      echo "Hello, " + (add 1 2)
+      ```
+      Note that there is a special variadic type (...) that consumes all input into a tuple.
+      ```
+      fn addall (...) nums ( let acc = 0, for num in nums (if typ num == int || typ num == flt (acc = acc + num)), return acc)
+      addall 1 2 3 4 5 #15
+      ```
+      It is quite error-prone.
+So use it carefully.
-      **Probably will not Implement Since Shadowing Exists**
+      **Probably will not Implement Since Shadowing Exists, and Same Scope Shadowing Automatically Unsets the Previous Definition**
     * unset -- Unsets a variable and frees it from memory.
+Only works on variables of the same scope.

 #### Closures

-1. [...] <------ These two aren't really closures, but they can contain statements inside that are then packed into them.
-2. (...) <--/        And tuples happen to unpack when they have a single value inside of them.
+1. [...] -- arrays
+2. (...) -- tuples
-3. {...} -- Literally an alias for tuples.
+3. {...} -- an alias for tuples.

+Tuples are evaluated when a value is needed, so not when defining a function or in a control-flow statement.
+However, when a tuple is evaluated.
+You'd end up with a bunch of intermediate garbage.
+Like `((), (), 3)` when you write `{let x = 1, let y = 2, x + y}`.
+That is why the `return` operator is used to replace the output value of the tuple with the value after it.
+`{let x = 1, let y = 2, return x + y}` will now become just `(3)`, which is equivalent to `3`
+With locality rules, x and y are deallocated after the tuple is done evaluating.

+When they are used in control-flow statements or function definitions, it would just be saved as `{let x = 1, let y = 2, return x + y}` and not evaluated until needed.

 #### Pipers

-1. , -- Ends an expression, used in place of newline in case the user can't or doesn't want to use a newline.
+1. , -- Ends an expression, used in place of newline in case the user can't or doesn't want to use a newline. `echo "Hello", echo "World"`
-2. | -- Pipes output as argument for the next expression.
+2. | -- Pipes output as input for the next expression. `echo Hello World | cat`
-3. <- -- Here strings, replaces the stdin of the expression to the left with the string to the right.
+3. <- -- Here strings, replaces the stdin of the expression to the left with the string to the right. `cat <- "Hello World"`
-4. -> -- Write to file, replaces the contents of the target file on the right side with the left side.
+4. -> -- Write to file, replaces the contents of the target file on the right side with the left side. `echo Hello World -> hello.txt`
-5. => -- Append to file, adds the left side to the end of the file named the right side of the piper.
+5. => -- Append to file, adds the left side to the end of the file named the right side of the piper. `echo "\nAnother Line" => hello.txt, cat hello.txt`
-6. & -- Sends a job to the background, not waiting for it to be over before accepting the next input.
+6. & -- Sends a job to the background, not waiting for it to be over before accepting the next input. `echo theBeeMovieScript.txt & vim`

 #### Operator precedence.
 High to low.